bendardenne/medor/README.md

 * Show commits in reports
 * Verify concurrency in SQLite
 * Warnings when stopped on a weekday during work hours?
-* Add a comment field to activities?
+* Add a optional comment field to activities?
+    - Idea 1

+           medor annotate "did this did that, fixed problems"
+    - Idea 2

+           medor start AIA "did this, did that"

+    - Could be both if e.g. you want to specify later what you have just done?
 * Interface to edit / delete activities / add past activities